Friend (Companion): Heavenly Stem of identical element to Day Master

 Definition

-Friend (Companion) is one of the Ten Spirits, referring specifically to a Heavenly Stem that shares the identical element and yin/yang polarity with the Day Master (the Heavenly Stem of the Day pillar, representing the native).
-If the Day Master is Jia Wood (yang wood), the Friend is Jia; if the Day Master is Yi Wood (yin wood), the Friend is Yi.
+Friend (Companion, 比肩) is one of the Ten Spirits, referring specifically to a Heavenly Stem that shares the identical element *and* yin/yang polarity with the Day Master (the Heavenly Stem of the Day pillar, representing the native).
+If the Day Master is Jia Wood (yang wood), the Friend is another Jia; if it is Yi Wood (yin wood), the Friend is another Yi.
+Friend and Robber Wealth together form the "Companion" (比劫) family — both are stars of "the same kind as me" — and they differ only in polarity: same-polarity is the Friend, opposite-polarity is Robber Wealth (Jie Cai).

 Classical Foundation